 1896 – The Covina City School District is formed.

-1896- – With its own citrus industry, rail transportation links, schools and financial institutions now established, Covina's future is assured, and its first boom begins.
+1896-post WWII – With its own citrus industry, rail transportation links, schools and financial institutions now established, Covina's future is assured, and its first boom begins.
+The "Era of Citrus" will span the next half-century.

-1897 – The Chapman-Workman Building goes up at the northwest corner of Citrus and Badillo.
+1897 – The Chapman-Workman Building goes up at the northwest corner of Citrus Avenue and Badillo Street.

 Spring, 1897 – The Covina Reading Room and Library Association is formed.
 The first donation comprises 50 books.

-September 21, 1898 – Seventeen ladies gather in the home of Mrs. J. J. Morgan and organize the Monday Afternoon Club, which in 1925 incorporates as the Covina Woman's Club.
+October 11, 1898 – Seventeen ladies gather in the home of Mrs. J. J. Morgan and organize the Monday Afternoon Club, which subsequently incorporates as the Covina Woman's Club.

-1899, 1901 – The First National Bank building is constructed in stages at the northwest corner of Citrus and College.
+1899, 1901 – The headquarters of the First National Bank of Covina is constructed in stages at the northwest corner of Citrus Avenue and College Street.

 1899 – Covina opens its own high school on the second floor of the newly-expanded 1894 Grammar School.
 Lillian Harris is the first graduate of Covina High in Spring, 1900.